Connaught Cadet Training Centre: Air Rifle Marksmanship Instructor Course

-This six-week course develops individual air rifle marksmanship skills as well as summer biathlon specialty skills while reinforcing and further developing leadership and instructional skills.
+This three-week course develops individual air rifle marksmanship skills as well as summer biathlon specialty skills while reinforcing and further developing leadership and instructional skills.
 These skills are necessary to help prepare cadet instructors.
 This will help them fulfill a support role in the air rifle and biathlon activities at the Corps level, during regionally directed activities and/or as a staff cadet at a CSTC.
 The cadet instructors are provided with the necessary theoretical, technical, and practical skills required to monitor and instruct other cadets during marksmanship training at the Corps, while building their own skill and knowledge to bring it back to their corps/squadron.
 Once the course is concluded the individual may assist the RSO (Range safety officer) along with eager cadets, to the best of the individuals ability.

 Fullbore Marksman Phase I Course

 This unique six week course develops a specialist with the attitude, skills and subject matter knowledge required to participate in competitive fullbore marksmanship as an individual competitor.
-Cadets are provided with the necessary theoretical, technical, and practical skills required to participate as a largebore 5.56mm rifle competitor.
+Cadets are provided with the necessary theoretical, technical, and practical skills required to participate as a large-bore 5.56mm rifle competitor.

 Fullbore Marksman Phase II Course

 The aim of this seven-week course is to develop a specialist with the attitude, skills, and subject matter knowledge required to participate in competitive fullbore marksmanship as a member of a competitive team.
-Course cadets are provided with the necessary theoretical, technical, and practical skills required to participate as a largebore 7.62mm rifle competitor.
+Course cadets are provided with the necessary theoretical, technical, and practical skills required to participate as a large-bore 7.62mm rifle competitor.
 Fullbore Phase II course cadets participate in the Canadian National Cadet Fullbore Championship, the Ontario Rifle Associations' Provincial Fullbore Championship and the Dominion of Canada Rifle Associations' National Fullbore Championship.